Skip to content

 Industrial Control Systems (ICS) have many unique characteristics that make defensive countermeasures against cyber attacks a challenging job.

 The main priority for ICS/SCADA systems is operational continuity.
 The use of outdated and physically isolated devices, and the inevitable convergence between the IT and the OT world, makes these environments vulnerable to insider threats and external breach attempts.
-It also creates other security management challenges that we rarely see in pure IT environments.
+By using threat intelligence and deception technology, these challenges can be mitigated more effectively.

 • An “air gapped” network is not always an option, as there may be data from those devices that needs to be accessed (Weiss, 2010; Knapp, 2011).